awfulwoman/infra/README.md

 ---

 <details>
-  <summary>:rotating_light: HUMAN EMOTION SECTION - DO NOT CLICK IF YOU DISLIKE FEELINGS CHATS :rotating_light:</summary>
+  <summary>:rotating_light: HUMAN EMOTION SECTION - DO NOT CLICK IF YOU DISLIKE FEELINGS :rotating_light:</summary>

 ## HUMAN EMOTION: PLEASE LEAVE IF YOU CAN'T COPE